The Gangster of Love: Themes, motifs and imagery

 Asia vs. America: "The conflict inevitably boils down in to the same old argument: live in Manila vs. life in America.
 'I'm never going back,' my mother vows."
 Despite Milagros's anger at the Philippines and her vow never to return, she is often frustrated with her life in San Francisco: she has to work in order for the family to survive, that she cannot use her husband's money and influence to, for example, jet-set to Hong Kong wearing designer clothing on a whim.
 Voltaire floats in and out, detached from the world only to return and returns to the Philippines.
-Rocky herself is not truly able to settle the debate between life in Asia and life in America.
+Rocky cannot settle the debate between life in Asia and life in America.
 Her life without her family is completely isolated from any trace of being Asian until she must return to San Francisco for her mother.
 In matters of love, Rocky continues to disappoint her religious mother by not marrying either of the men she has relationships with, even after having Venus.
-Rocky's close relationship with Keiko, whom Voltaire falls for, is another source of chagrin to Milagros, incapable of getting away from the conservative views instilled in her as a one-time member of the rather pompous upper-class.
+Rocky's close relationship with Keiko, whom Voltaire falls for, is another source of chagrin to Milagros, incapable of getting away from the conservative views instilled in her as a one-time member of the rather pompous upper class.
 Rocky goes through life being exotic and having some sense of her identity but never truly able to integrate her Asian side with the American, only able to travel, in a sense of the word, back and forth between the two.

-Music: A novel that is also about the rise and fall of a band, a novel that begins with a mention of Jimi Hendrix – music is an essential aspect in both the plot and the style of Hagedorn's prose.
-She makes mention of musicians, including Sly and the Family Stone, Smokey Robinson, Aretha Franklin, Jimi Hendrix, George Clinton and Parliament Funkadelic, and Kid Creole and the Coconuts – all as lasting influences on the music The Gangster of Love wants to produce, as well as an influence on the narration.
-Rocky is an ardent fan of the music of the time and during particularly emotional moments, her narration adapts a lyrical tone, making her everyday life into music.
+Music: Rocky is an ardent fan of the music of the time and during particularly emotional moments, her narration adopts a lyrical tone, making her everyday life into music.
+The novel is about the rise and fall of Rocky's band.
+Music is an essential aspect in both the plot and the style of Hagedorn's prose.
+She references countless musicians, including Sly and the Family Stone, Smokey Robinson, Aretha Franklin, Jimi Hendrix, George Clinton and Parliament Funkadelic, and Kid Creole and the Coconuts – all as lasting influences on the music The Gangster of Love wants to produce, as well as an influence on the narration.

-The yo-yo is a recurring symbol, one of the utmost significance in the novel.
-The yo-yo was invented in the Philippines and its name translates as "to return," and can be seen as symbolic, on one level or another, for all the characters, but especially for Rocky.
-She travels around searching for herself, searching for the American dream and the perfect gig, but it is only when she returns to her beginning that she can stop her search.
-Rocky is also the perfect yo-yo when it comes to dealing with the afore-mentioned in-betweens.
-She acts as the others want her to but she is always able to return to herself.
+The yo-yo: The yo-yo was invented in the Philippines, and its name translates as "to return."
+Rocky travels around searching for herself, for the American dream and the perfect gig, but her search ends in the place she began.
+Rocky is also a yo-yo when it comes to dealing with the aforementioned in-betweens.
+She acts as the other characters want her to, but she is always able to return to herself.